 As well as helping to combat the tightnesses and imbalances that can develop with time spent on the bike, stretching and other forms of flexibility work, such as yoga and foam rolling, will also help to remedy soft tissue and postural problems that stem from our everyday lives.
 This especially applies is you spend a lot of time sat at a desk or driving, where the hunched over posture is compounded on the bike.
 Post-ride flexibility work is often half hearted, with getting warm, showered, changed and refueled bigger priorities.
 So assigning some of your cross-training time to some focussed flexibility work can be the best way to make sure you do it.
 Follow this flexibility routine and this foam roller routine from Phil Burt, lead physiotherapist with the Great Britain Cycling Team and consultant physiotherapist to Team Sky.

 If you already belong to a gym or health club, the group fitness classes on offer can be an effective, motivational and social way to fill your cross-training allocation.
-Find out what to expect at a number of popular classes and, with input from Phil Burt, lead physiotherapist with the Great Britain Cycling Team, and Martin Evans, head of Strength and Conditioning with the Great Britain Cycling Team, how they will benefit your cycling and any potential risks you should be aware of.
+Find out what to expect at a number of popular classes and how they will benefit your cycling and any potential risks you should be aware of.

 Team and Racquet Sports